This article was updated 5/13/22

-That means there’s hope for you to bond with your baby the old fashioned way while nourishing him.
+That means there is hope for you to bond with your baby the old-fashioned way, while nourishing him.

 If You Stop Breastfeeding Can You Start Again?

 Some moms will decide to wean their infants early for various reasons.
-If you had a difficult start with breastfeeding and you want to give it another shot, you are probably wondering if it’s worth it or if you can produce breast milk at this point.
+If you had a difficult start with breastfeeding and you want to give it another shot, you may be wondering if it’s worth it or if you can produce breast milk at this point.

 Tips for Successful Relactation

-Keep at it, and you’ll see the milk production increasing after about a week.
+Keep at it, and you’ll see the milk production increasing after about a week (or sooner)!

 Eat foods that help to increase milk supply

 It’s okay to wake up to a hot cup of malt ovaltine and some lactation cookies.
-Other foods that increase milk supply are;
+Other foods that increase milk supply include:

-Fenugreek seeds– I love fenugreek seeds because they are versatile.
+Fenugreek seeds – I love fenugreek seeds because they are versatile.
 You can add them to your stews or smoothies.
-Still, you can take them as capsules.
-And the best thing is that they are fast acting and you will notice an increase in your milk supply within a week.
+Or, you can take them as capsules.
+And the best thing is that they are fast-acting, so you should notice an increase in your milk supply within a week.

-Lactation smoothies –here are some yummy breastfeeding smoothies you will love.
+Lactation smoothies – Try these yummy breastfeeding smoothies, you will love them.

-Coconut water is one of those drinks that every breastfeeding mom should be taking.
+Coconut water – This refreshing natural water is one of those drinks that every breastfeeding mom should drink to hydrate.

 Offer the Breast